Author Archive

 What is it?

-Our Reminder web part has been extremely popular for those using the on-premise version of SharePoint but its not been available for those of you on Office 365 / SharePoint Online.
+Our Reminder web part has been extremely popular for those using the on-premises version of SharePoint but its not been available for those of you on Office 365 / SharePoint Online.
 Now we have a version of Reminder especially for SharePoint Online customers.

 Reminder 365 builds on SharePoint Online’s built-in alerts, so you can get more from Office 365: